rgluys/bloc_flutter_movies/README.md

-# movies
+# Movies

-movie example project written in Dart using BloC pattern with testing
+Movie app project written in Dart using BloC pattern, API calls, a repository, and testing.

 # Demo